Leadership: NLP for Leaders – what makes the difference?

 NLP for Business Leadership

-What would you get if you combined a talented and skilful technical professional with a highly effective and capable Leader?
+What would you get if you combined a talented and skillful technical professional with a highly effective and capable Leader?
 (No, this is not the start of a joke!) – what you would get is someone who is extremely valuable to a business organisation as they would be able to use their technical expertise on an individual level while also providing direction and leadership at an organisational level.
-Everyone has the capability to be a leader, and in fact we are all already leaders – constantly influencing the people and events around us – our friends, colleagues, team members, our ‘tribes’.
+Everyone has the capability to be a leader, and in fact, we are all already leaders – constantly influencing the people and events around us – our friends, colleagues, team members, our ‘tribes’.
 However in organisations you often see technical professionals being promoted, and sometimes they struggle with the influencing, communicating and relationship building skills required to be a Business Leader or Manager (I’ve met many leaders and managers who admit that some of the more subtle, softer skills are not their forte).
-Our experience shows that those organisations who invest in the softer skills of the people they employ in managerial and leadership roles, become more efficient, forward looking and industry leading.
+Our experience shows that those organisations who invest in the softer skills of the people they employ in managerial and leadership roles become more efficient, forward-looking and industry-leading.
 Incorporating NLP into your leadership toolbox will enable you to develop the skills, the outlook, and the behavioural flexibility with which to improve your performance in a world of flatter corporate structures, cross-functional responsibilities, complex relationships, stressed workforces, and local and remote team-working.
 To excel, the managers and leaders of today require subtle skills that include being able to motivate and really work to get the best out of the individuals they lead.
 It requires an additional skills set, that NLP can offer.

 In business, NLP provides essential tools in many key areas, including: